hack-monk/yamlguard/README.md

 ### 🚧 Features in Active Development

 These features work but have known limitations:

+**Kubernetes Validation:**
+- ✅ Core API resources (Deployments, Services, ConfigMaps, etc.) validate correctly
+- ⚠️ Custom Resource Definitions (CRDs) may not validate fully—schema reference handling is being refined
-- **Kubernetes Validation**: Basic schema validation works, but complex manifests with nested references may have issues.
-See the Kubernetes Validation section above for details.
+- ⚠️ Complex manifests with deeply nested references may have validation gaps
+- ⚠️ Some Kubernetes versions may have incomplete schema coverage
+- 💡 **Recommendation**: Use alongside `kubectl --dry-run` for critical deployments

+**Advanced Secret Detection:**
-- **Advanced Secret Detection**: Integration with external tools (detect-secrets, gitleaks) is planned for future releases.
+- Integration with external tools (detect-secrets, gitleaks) is planned for future releases

 ### 📊 Test Coverage